platformsh/platformsh-docs/docs/src/development/variables/use-variables.md

             blue: '#0000FF'
 ```

-You could access these nested variables as follows:
+You can access these nested variables as follows:

 {{< codetabs >}}